-The 2022-2023 Annual Plan will include adjustments to both the budget for legal fees to defend claims and the impact on ratepayers to fund amounts expended by Council to date.
-The funding of amounts expended to resolve claims involves both an increase in Council debt and the servicing and repayment of this debt through an increase in rates.
-For legal reasons Council is unable to disclose amounts relating to a specific claim, however the aggregate of all expenditure in the 2021-2022 vear to defend and/or resolve claims (including costs) was approximately \$40M.
+The 2022-2023 Annual Plan includes adjustments to both the budget for legal fees to defend claims and the impact on ratepayers to fund amounts expended by Council to date.
+For legal reasons Council is unable to disclose amounts relating to a specific claim, however the aggregate of all expenditure in the 2021-2022 year to defend and/or resolve claims (including costs) was approximately \$40M.
 This was largely funded by an increase in Council debt.
-The servicing and repayment of this debt increase will result in an annual rates increase of approximately \$1.6% for the 2022-2023 year and beyond.
-This amount is included in the proposed average rates increase of 5.96% and as such Council has managed to minimise the impact of these costs.
+The servicing and repayment of this debt increase results in an annual rates increase of approximately 1.6% for the 2022-2023 year and beyond.
+This amount is included in the average rates increase of 6.5% and as such Council has managed to minimise the impact of these costs.
 Council will continue to vigorously defend these types of claims and lobby for a change in the legal framework which currently exposes ratepayers to large speculative claims with the risk of inequitable financial outcomes.

-A number of fee increases are proposed in this Annual Plan to realign with Council's Revenue and Financing Policy6 (adopted as part of the 2021-2031 Ten Year Plan).
+A number of fee increases are included in this Annual Plan to realign with Council's Revenue and Financing Policy5 (adopted as part of the 2021-2031 Ten Year Plan).
 That policy defines how certain services are funded that have a greater or unique benefit to individual users rather than the wider or whole community.
 These are things such as fees for processing a resource or building consent application, using sport and recreation facilities such as Alpine Aqualand or a Council gym, and waste services.
-We believe it is fair that the greater part of these is funded by the end user and that is reflected in the policy.
-These proposed increases reflect that policy position and are necessary to offset increased costs in providing these services.
+Council believes it is fair that the greater part of these is funded by the end user and that is reflected in the policy.
+These increases reflect that policy position and are necessary to offset increased costs in providing these services.